OpenLMLab/LEval/README.md

     -  `Avg`:  averaging over each dataset’s overall performance score.
     - `Chunking`: whether splitting the long document into smaller chunks.
     - `Retrieval`: whether using retrieval
     -  `In-domain data`: whether incorporating in-domain data (e.g.  meetings in qmsum, stories from narrative_qa) into finetuning.
+Data in L-Eval should NEVER be involved in training.
     -  `In-context examples`: number of additional in-context examples.
     -  `Context length`: the context length of your base model.
     -  `Multi-turn Dial`: whether supporting multiple rounds of dialogue.